-I help companies fix this by diagnosing where GTM motions break down, then building the marketing programs, content, and tools that answer real buyer questions for every role, at every step, with clarity, authority, and authenticity.
-When buyers feel informed instead of sold to, they become less skeptical of vendors and more confident in themselves.
-And confident buyers click, try, and buy.
+I find where GTM programs lose buyers, then build the self-serve content and tools that answer real questions at every stage.
+Buyers who feel informed rather than sold to become less skeptical of vendors and more confident in themselves.
+And confident buyers click, learn, try, and buy.

 Challenge: